 Abstract

 Lysosomal acid lipase (LAL) plays a key role in intracellular lipid metabolism.
-Reduced LAL activity promotes an increased multi-organ lysosomal cholesterol esters storage, as observed in two recessive autosomal genetic diseases, Wolman disease and Cholesterol ester storage disease.
+Reduced LAL activity promotes increased multi-organ lysosomal cholesterol ester storage, as observed in two recessive autosomal genetic diseases, Wolman disease and Cholesterol ester storage disease.
 Severe liver steatosis and accelerated liver fibrosis are common features in patients with genetic LAL deficiency.
 By contrast, few reliable data are available on the modulation of LAL activity in vivo and on the epigenetic and metabolic factors capable of regulating its activity in subjects without homozygous mutations of the Lipase A gene.
-In the last years, a less severe and non-genetic reduction of LAL activity was reported in children and adults with non-alcoholic fatty liver disease (NAFLD) suggesting a possible role of LAL reduction in the pathogenesis and progression of the disease.
-Patients with NAFLD show a significant, progressive reduction of LAL activity from simple steatosis, to non-alcoholic steatohepatitis and cryptogenic cirrhosis.
+In the last few years, a less severe and non-genetic reduction of LAL activity was reported in children and adults with non-alcoholic fatty liver disease (NAFLD), suggesting a possible role of LAL reduction in the pathogenesis and progression of the disease.
+Patients with NAFLD show a significant, progressive reduction of LAL activity from simple steatosis to non-alcoholic steatohepatitis and cryptogenic cirrhosis.
 Among cirrhosis of different etiologies, those with cryptogenic cirrhosis show the most significant reductions of LAL activity.
 These findings suggest that the modulation of LAL activity may become a possible new therapeutic target in the future for patients with more advanced forms of NAFLD, even in conditions of less severe reductions in LAL activity.
-Moreover, they also propose the measurement of LAL activity as a possible new marker of disease severity in this clinical setting.
+Moreover, the measurement of LAL activity may represent a possible new marker of disease severity in this clinical setting.

 Key words: Non-alcoholic fatty liver disease; Non-alcoholic steatohepatitis; Lysosomal acid lipase; Cirrhosis; Wolman disease; Cholesterol ester storage disease